stfc/PSyclone/doc/developer_guide/developers.rst

 Especially in the NEMO API, it is not possible to rely on pre-defined kernel information to determine dependencies between loops.
-So an additional, somewhat lower-level API is being implemented that can be used to determine variable accesses (READ and WRITE), which is based on the PSyIR information only, not on any kernel information.
-The information about all variable usage of a node can be gathered by creating an object of type ``psyclone.core.access_info.VariablesAccessInfo``, and then calling the function ``reference_accesses`` for the node:
+So an additional, somewhat lower-level API has been implemented that can be used to determine variable accesses (READ and WRITE), which is based on the PSyIR information only, not on any kernel metadata information.
+The information about all variable usage of a node can be gathered by creating an object of type ``psyclone.core.access_info.VariablesAccessInfo``, and then calling the function ``reference_accesses()`` for the node:

 .. autofunction:: psyclone.psyGen.Node.reference_accesses